tdoane/tdoane.github.io/research/Research.markdown

 - **Doane, T. H.**, Furbish, D.J., Roering, J.J., Schumer, R., & Morgan, D.M.
 (2018).
 Nonlocal transport on steep lateral moraines, eastern Sierra Nevada, California, USA, *Journal of Geophysical Research -- Earth Surface*, doi.org/10.1002/2017JF004325.

 ## Channel Networks and Sediment Yield
 Rill networks resemble much larger river networks and represent a relatively rapid sediment transport pathway on hillslopes.
 I've done work that develops a statistical representation of rill networks on hillslopes and the sediment yields that are expected from them.
-This owrk contributes towards a better understanding of the statistical moments of watershed shapes and sizes as a whole.
+This work contributes towards a better understanding of the statistical moments of watershed shapes and sizes as a whole and explains a long-standing observation of sediment yields on rilled slopes.

 - **Doane, T. H.**, Pelletier, J.D., & Nichols, M. (2021).
 Hack distributions of rill networks and nonlinear slope length-soil loss relationships, *Earth Surface Dynamics*, doi.org/10.5194/esurf-9-317-2021